od-c0d3r/math-magicains-react/README.md

 > Milestone 3 : Import and merge the logic needed to make the Calculator components developed in the previous milestone work.

-> Milestone 4 : Refactor the Calculator components, Instead of using class based components, will use hooks.
+> Milestone 4 : Refactor the Calculator components, to use hooks instead of using class based components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)